pdfcpu/pdfcpu/README.md

 ## Status

 [Version: 0.1.22](https://github.com/hhrutter/pdfcpu/releases/tag/v0.1.22)

 * Support for `go mod`
 * Command completion
 * `pages insert` inserts empty pages before all selected pages
 * `pages remove` removes all selected pages
 * Bug fixes #64, #65, #68, #69

+## Reminder

+Always make sure your work is based on the latest commit!<br>
+pdfcpu is still *Alpha* - bugfixes are committed on the fly and will be mentioned on the next release notes.<br>

 ## Demo Screencast